-On May 4, 1998, the Company acquired various mechanical computer-aided-design software and technologies from Genius CAD Software GmbH ("Genius"), a German limited liability company, for approximately \$69 million in cash, which includes fees and expenses.
+On May 4, 1998, the Company acquired certain assets related to the mechanical applications business of Genius CAD Software GmbH ("Genius"), a German limited liability company, for \$68 million in cash.
 The acquisition will be accounted for using the purchase method with the results of Genius being included in Autodesk's consolidated financial statements from the acquisition date.
+To assist in the allocation of the purchase price, an independent valuation of Genius is being completed.
+The Company expects that it will allocate \$27 million to \$30 million to in-process research and development and charge this amount to operations in the second quarter of fiscal year 1999.